MarcoFidelVasquezRivera/image-segmentation/README.md

 # Water bodies image-segmentation

 In this project I created an image segmentation model by implementing the U-Net architecture.
-Some of the technologies used in this project are keras, tensorflow, scikit-learn, matplotlib and opencv
+Some of the technologies used in this project are keras, tensorflow, scikit-learn, matplotlib and opencv.

 The data used to train the model was obtained from [kaggle](https://www.kaggle.com/datasets/franciscoescobar/satellite-images-of-water-bodies).